|

 to the River Mersey and on to the world beyond.

-The port of Manchester still ranked as fourth most important in
+Manchester still ranked as fourth most important in the UK, thanks

-the UK, thanks to the Manchester Ship Canal and its direct access
+to the Manchester Ship Canal and its direct access to the sea.

-to the sea.
-It ran directly through the Trafford Park Industrial
+It ran directly through the Trafford Park Industrial Estate, where

-Trafford Park is some 1,183 acres, originally parkland with deer,
+is some 1,183 acres, originally parkland with deer, and Trafford

-and Trafford Hall as its centre.
-The hall was destroyed in the
+Hall as its centre.
+The hall was destroyed in the blitz of 1940.

-£360,000.
-Hooley immediately created the Trafford Park Estates
+Hooley immediately created the Trafford Park Estates Company and

-Company and set about developing it as an "industrial estate"
+set about developing it as an "industrial estate" -

 The Companies